List of That Time I Got Reincarnated as a Slime characters: Kingdom of Eurazania

 A tiger lycanthrope, whose physical power is equal to Shion; as well as having similar personalities.
 During the conquest to eliminate Clayman, she teams up with Gabil in an attempt to defeat Father Middray, a Dragonewt follower of Milim.
 She and Albis later help move all of Eurazania's citizens into Tempest for the time being and also aid Rimuru in their battle against Hinata and her forces.
+Near the end of the series, she marries Gabil and has a child with him.

 Western Holy Empire

 An empire that houses the Western Holy Church, which is hostile to non-human creatures (especially Rimuru and their people); however, their perspective towards Tempest changed upon learning that the monster nation is no threat.
-This is Luminous Valentine's territory.
+This is Luminous Valentine's territory; the Night Rose was Luminous's original territory until Veldora destroyed it.